The end-to-end guide on setting up Find-Me Printing

 Release mode to

 User release (the default).
-This ensures that jobs are held in the virtual queue and not automatically forwarded to one of the target queues.
+This ensures that jobs are held in the virtual queue and not automatically forwarded to one of the destination queues.

 This is what the print queues look like now one of them is setup to be a virtual queue; notice the “(virtual)” after the virtual print queue’s name: